AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/Gameplay/DashSmokeEffect/README.md

 - ⚙️ **Fully Customizable** - Adjust duration, interval, scale, and opacity via plugin parameters
 - 🎯 **Zero Setup** - No plugin commands needed, works immediately after installation

+## ⚙️ Changelogs:
+-1.0.2: Fixed an issuue with Star-marked tiles and smoothed the animation so it has less smoke.

 ## Installation

 1. Download `DashSmokeEffect.js`